d0tTino/docs-/docs/ai-research/energy-efficient-swarm.md

 quantization (PTQ) method that operates on the principle that not all weights are equally important.
-By analyzing the activation magnitudes during a calibration pass, AWQ identifies and preserves the precision of "salient" weights that are most critical to the model's performance, while more aggressively quantizing less important ones.^1 This activation-aware approach has proven particularly effective for instruction-tuned and multi-modal LLMs, often yielding superior performance preservation compared to more naive quantization schemes.
+By analyzing the activation magnitudes during a calibration pass, AWQ identifies and preserves the precision of "salient" weights that are most critical to the model's performance, while more aggressively quantizing less important ones.[^awq] This activation-aware approach has proven particularly effective for instruction-tuned and multi-modal LLMs, often yielding superior performance preservation compared to more naive quantization schemes.
 AWQ is heavily optimized for GPU-only inference and is well-supported by high-performance runtimes such as NVIDIA's TensorRT-LLM and LMDeploy.^3 GPTQ (Generalized Post-Training Quantization): GPTQ is another widely adopted PTQ method that focuses on GPU inference.
-It employs a layer-wise quantization approach that uses approximate second-order Hessian information to minimize quantization error, achieving a strong balance between compression and accuracy.^1 Like AWQ, GPTQ is designed for scenarios where the entire model can reside within GPU VRAM and is supported by a wide range of GPU hardware and inference backends.
+It employs a layer-wise quantization approach that uses approximate second-order Hessian information to minimize quantization error, achieving a strong balance between compression and accuracy.[^gptq] Like AWQ, GPTQ is designed for scenarios where the entire model can reside within GPU VRAM and is supported by a wide range of GPU hardware and inference backends.
 QLoRA and FlexGen: It is important to distinguish between quantization formats and the techniques or engines that use them.
 QLoRA is a parameter-efficient fine-tuning (PEFT) method, not an inference format.
 It involves